pratimagauns/SquareRepos/README.md

 ### Future improvements:
 1. Can use caching and paging mechanism if the data volume increases to help effective loading of data and better UX
 2. Haven't used any third-party library for dependency injection.
 If complexity increases can import one.
+3. Can use API stubbing framework for UI testing.